 Websites and Organisations

 I highly recommend reading as much LGBTQ+ literature as you can.
 This has genuinely been the most helpful thing for me this year.
 I have read LGBTQ+ books almost exclusively this year, both fiction and non-fiction, and they have introduced me to so many new ideas and experiences that have helped me make sense of all of this.
 Particular favourites have been Sexuality: A Graphic Guide for non-fiction and Autoboyography (review here) and Not Quite Out (review here) for fiction.
+Loveless is also of particular interest if you want to read a book with an aroace character in it.
 I am also really looking forward to reading Coming Out Stories, which just arrived today.

 I would also highly recommend shopping at Queer Lit.
 Matthew has created an amazing store with such a wide range of fabulous books, and they are so helpful at recommending books if you’re not sure where to start.